datalayer/examples/README.md

 # Ξ Datalayer Examples

-This repository contains Jupyter notebook examples showcasing scenarios where [Datalayer RUN](https://datalayer.run) proves highly beneficial.
-Datalayer RUN allows you to **scale Jupyter Kernels** from your local JupyterLab or CLI to the cloud, providing the capability to run your code on **powerful GPU(s) and CPU(s)**. 🚀
+This repository contains Jupyter notebook examples showcasing scenarios where [Datalayer](https://datalayer.io) proves highly beneficial.
+Datalayer allows you to **scale Jupyter Kernels** from your local JupyterLab or CLI to the cloud, providing the capability to run your code on **powerful GPU(s) and CPU(s)**. 🚀

 The [Technical validation](#technical-validation) section delves into system checks and performance benchmarks to ensure optimal GPU and CPU utilization, while the [Use cases](#use-cases) section explores typical AI scenarios where scaling proves essential.